mackenzie-o/SimpleCiphers/README.md

-This is a lame placeholder readme.
+##A Lame Placeholder Readme
 Bask in its minimalism.